italia/public-opendata-sources/README.md

 Organizations:

 * the name of the organization should be the extended version if there is also an acronym, ie. MIUR -> Ministero dell'istruzione, dell'università e della ricerca, especially if in the name there is also a category term (ie. "Ministero")
-* some organizations are known mainly by their acronym, ie. INPS, so it's ok to use it
+* some organizations are known mainly by their acronym, ie. INPS, so it's ok to use it, but use description field for the extended name, ie. Istituto Nazionale Previdenza Sociale
 * here are some category terms to maintain in organization names:
   * "Comune di"
   * "Provincia di"